[Tolen Ren's memory]

 [Sickbay]

-the night Professor Ren was murdered.
+Professor Ren was murdered.

 TUVOK: Did you talk to Lieutenant Paris after he was detained?

 KIM: No. They never let me see him.
-They interrogated me for almost
+They interrogated me for almost two

-two days straight.
+days straight.
 They asked me a lot of questions about the Numiri.
 At

 first, they must've thought we were Numiri agents or something.